Accessibility

 We list opportunities and events on the website, many of which have similar or identical titles.
 This means that the same link text may be used multiple times on one page, if, for example, there are multiple opportunities available in Oxfordshire for Apprentice Chef, or multiple Open Days for different educational establishments.

-A small amount of content provided is only available in PDF format.
-These PDFs may not be structured so that they’re accessible to a screen reader.
-This fails WCAG 2.1 success criteria 4.1.2 (name, role value).
-These PDFs are regularly reviewed and where possible their content is duplicated on fully accessible html pages.
+A small amount of content provided is only available in PDF or other formats.
+These documents may not be structured so that they are clearly accessible to a screen reader.
+These PDFs are regularly reviewed and they are reviewed to be fully accessible and/or their core content is duplicated on fully accessible html pages.
 In recognition of their value to many of our readers we will continue to use PDF documents where there is a clear reason for their use.

 Navigation and accessing information

 The anti-spam captchas in the commenting system are regularly reviewed and updated in order to stop spam being posted to the site.
-But this may also make it harder for some users to leave comments.
+But this may also make it harder for some users to leave comments, and also trigger some accessibility errors.
 However, there are multiple ways to interact, ask questions and share opinions on the site.
 We also commit to keeping the issue open until we have a solution.

 Content not within the scope of the accessibility regulations